 Experience

-20 years of experience in product development, branding and marketing, including 15 years in the toy industry as a buyer, product developer and marketer.
+25+ years of experience in product development, strategy, branding, startups, buying and marketing, including 15 years in the toy industry.

 Validation